Top Things To Do And Places To Explore When Visiting Telluride Colorado

 Camping:

 There are numerous and diverse camping options in the Telluride, Colorado area.
-For those seeking a more rugged and back-to-nature experience, dispersed camping is available in the surrounding national forests, where you can pitch a tent and stay for up to 14 days for free.
+For those seeking a more rugged and back-to-nature experience, dispersed camping is available in the surrounding national forests, where you can roll up a trailer or pitch a tent and stay for up to 14 days for free.
 Established and fee based campgrounds like the Telluride Town Park Campground offer the convenience of facilities and easy access to the town's amenities, while still providing breathtaking views of the surrounding mountains.
 Approximately 20 to 40 minutes or less outside town along highway 145 there are also a number of beautiful, organized, and fee-based campgrounds that provide the typical amenities like designated sites, water, and outhouses.
 This includes the Sunshine, Matterhorn, and Cayton campgrounds.
 I have camped at all the above mentioned campgrounds over the years and they all have their specific charms.
 My biggest issue with The Telluride Town park campground is they do not allow campfires and its often full.
 With the exception of Cayton which is farthest out from town, all these relatively small campgrounds can fill up very quicky during the busy summer and early fall season so I would advise you try to secure a site before the weekend.

 Images & More Info: